Skip to main content

 Rev. RC Kirkpatrick and 31 Kilburn Park Road

 Just a few days after she entered the Sisterhood, Emily set up a school in a mews in Kilburn.
 To begin with there were just seven girl pupils.
 By the following September the number had risen to 150 and larger premises had been found.
 Emily began to raise funds to build St Augustine’s School, completed in 1873 for 1,500 girls and infants.
-The CEA went on to open other schools in London, Liverpool, York, Canada and Australia.
+The CEA went on to open other schools in London, Liverpool, York, Canada, Australia and New Zealand.
 The local schools included The Gordon Memorial School in Cambridge Road (1885) and the Wilberforce School in Beethoven Street, Queens Park, (1888).
 In 1882 the Sisters also set up St Mary’s, a large convalescent home for poor children in Broadstairs, with a few beds for orphans.

 In 1872 The Kilburn Sisters moved from Belgrave Road to Nos.27, 29 and 31 Kilburn Park Road.
 Mother Emily began to look after orphan children in 1875 when two little girls from Chester arrived at Kilburn Park Road.
 By July there were 16 children and two years later, six sisters and 12 novices were looking after 68 children.
 Funds were raised to build an orphanage on a site next to St Augustine’s Church, between Rudolph Road and Randolph Gardens where the main entrance was located.
 The Orphanage of Mercy opened there in June 1880 and became the home of the Community of the Sisters of the Church.
 The architects of the large building were Messrs Kendall & Mew and the builder was Mr Yerbury of Kilburn High Road, who was employed by Emily on other projects.
 By 1886, it could house up to 300 girls, and 500 by 1892.
 The Order accepted children who had no one to help them and tried not to split up families.
 It also took in a few young boys.
 However, on the four census nights 1881-1911, numbers were far lower than this, with a maximum figure of just over 100 orphans in 1891, attending school or being trained for domestic service.
 It’s likely funding fell short of supporting the substantial numbers the Orphanage could accommodate.